HenBOMB/Py-Slime-Simulation/README.md

 # Python Slime-Simulation

-Simple python pogram based on this [slime simulation paper](https://uwe-repository.worktribe.com/output/980579), using compute shaders to run the simulation.
+Simple artificial life python pogram based on this [slime simulation paper](https://uwe-repository.worktribe.com/output/980579), using compute shaders to run the simulation.

+*"Characteristics of Pattern Formation and Evolution in Approximations of Physarum Transport Networks"*

 ##  Default Configuration